How to Get the Most out of Apple's Macro Control | Tips, Lenses, Etc.

 1. Use Lots Of Available Light

-just like other forms of photography and filmmaking, light is essential with macro shots.
+Just like other forms of photography and filmmaking, light is essential with macro shots.
 Because we are in the realm of the tiny, there are several ways to make that light shine right.
 You will probably be leaning over what you are taking a picture of, so ensure you are not blocking the light.
-Sometimes this is very hard, and this is where a small pocket LED light can come in handy.
+Sometimes, this is very hard, and this is where a small pocket LED light can come in handy.
 You can position this light between you and your subject and have it brighten your shot.
 You can also play with the angles of light, creating different angles of shadows.
 This makes textures pop.

 2. Use The Macro Hood

 You might already know that our macro lens has a very shallow depth of field.
-The lens hood will help you position your subject to get perfect focus.
+Our lens hood will help you position your subject to get perfect focus.
 The focus is clear and sharp at the edge of the lens hood, so if you press it against your subject, get the guide right.
 There is somewhat of a wiggle room of a few millimeters where you can adjust focus to dial it perfectly.

 3. Use Focus Peaking